ranahaani/polyglot/README.md

-# Polyglot App
+# Polyglot

-Polyglot App is a web-based code translator that allows you to convert your code from one programming language to another.
+Polyglot is a web-based code translator that allows you to convert your code from one programming language to another.
 It uses OpenAI's GPT-3 language model to perform the translations.

 ## Getting Started